 In order to develop your potential as a shooter you will need to buy your own kit rather than continue to use club kit.
 Here's a brief summary of what you need to look out for as you set out on this trail.

-The following is aimed at beginners setting out in the sport rather than those that are looking for their 2nd, 3rd or 4th rifle upgrade.
+The article is aimed at athletes setting out in the sport rather than those that are looking for their 2nd, 3rd or 4th rifle upgrade.
 Also, the supply of club kit is limited so we do expect members to purchase their own kit over time as resources permit.

 One of the common questions we get asked is: "What do I buy first?".
 The answer is not as simple as it may sound but here are some ideas to help you on your way.